A few years back, I found myself working with two pregnant women about my age.

-The food aversions seemed to recede toward the end of month 4 and my appetite grew; I could once again eat a full sized meal!
+The food aversions seemed to recede toward the end of month 4 and my appetite grew thanks to the use of an appetite supression product; I could once again eat a full sized meal!
 I had a few more dizzy/nauseous spells too – the worst happened on a crowded morning train – but they also stopped around this time and with any luck that’s the end of those for good.

 Pretty much bang on 20 weeks when I was starting to worry about not feeling any movement, I felt the first kicks.
 And now they’re constant!
 It’s bizarre, but I love it, and I think I’m going to miss it.
 Although the stronger they get, the more I suspect it’s going to get painful at some point.
 I think I had my first taste of lightning crotch recently, and while it was faint and short lived, I could do without any more twinges like that.

 Month six has been tough because we’re in the midst of winter.
 I’ve struggled with cold/flu twice pretty badly – but it beats having the flu AND having to look after a baby too.
 And they don’t kid about having a built-in heater, aside from the extra crappy immune system, winter pregnancy is brilliant!